10 Summer Skin-Care Tips Dermatologists Swear By

 Summer Skin Tip #3: Don’t Skip Toner

 In addition to switching to a lighter moisturizer, Dr. Hartman suggests including a toner in your routine, especially if you get oily during the warmer months.
-“Gone are the old-school witch hazel or alcohol-based astringents, but toners formulated with hydroxy acids such as salicylic acid or glycolic acid can keep oil production to a minimum and help keep blemishes and blackheads at bay.”
+“Gone are the old-school alcohol-based astringents, but toners formulated with hydroxy acids, such as salicylic acid or glycolic acid, can keep oil production to a minimum and help keep blemishes and blackheads at bay,” he explains.
+Try the SkinCeuticals LHA Toner, which is ideal for combination and oily skin types, and is formulated with lipo-hydroxy acid, glycolic acid and salicylic acid to gently exfoliate the skin.

 Summer Skin Tip #4: Never Forget Sunscreen